kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 The steps of this use case will be as follows:

-1. Add a new contact to your Suite database
+1. Add a new contact to your Suite database.
-2. Send a welcome email to the contact via an external event in the Suite
+2. Send a welcome email to the contact via an external event in the Suite.
-3. Check the results
+3. Check the results.

 This use case will be presented in varying degrees of complexity: